emacs-berlin/emacs-berlin.org/README.md

 emacs-berlin.org website

-Running this page:
+To run this page locally:

 ```ruby
 bundle install
 bundle exec jekyll serve --watch
 ```

-Any changes pushed to the `gh-pages` branch will be published automatically.
+Any changes pushed to the `main` branch will be published automatically.